arpith/sse-test/README.md

 ## How it works
 The app runs tests with `$CLIENT_COUNT` as the maximum number of SSE clients per test.
 For each test, the app picks a random number of SSE clients and a message to be sent on a random channel.
-If all clients receive the message, it prints `WORKS` (or `FAIL`).
+If all clients receive the message, it prints `WORKS` (or `FAIL`) and closes the clients.